pippim/pippim.github.io/stack.md

 OUTPUT_DIR = "../_posts/"   # Must match G-H Pages / Jekyll name
 OUTPUT_BY_YEAR_DIR = True   # When more than 1,000 posts set to True for GitHub
 ```

+Given the settings above, a post with the date **January 11, 2022** and the title *"How can I copy files?", would be saved as:

+    _posts/2022/2022-01-11-How-can-I-copy-files?.md

+Note that the `../` in the `OUTPUT_DIR` constant is only to navigate from `/sede` directory where `stack-to-blog.py` is run from.
+The `_posts` directory is in the root directory of the website.

 <!-- Some hidden tests

 The `slugify` liquid function would change a title from: